tymyrddin/purple/source/docs/soc/README.md

 ## What?

 Incidents do and will continue to happen.
-Set up an incident response team.
+Set up a security incident response team (SIRT).
+And a security operations team (SOC).

 ## Why?

 To be better prepared to face security incidents with confidence and a clear action plan (instead of operating in a panic).
+And a SOC to defend against security breaches and actively isolate and mitigate security risks.

 ## How?